oracle/terraform-provider-oci/website/docs/r/devops_build_pipeline_stage.html.markdown

 * `build_pipeline_id` - The OCID of the build pipeline.
 * `build_pipeline_stage_predecessor_collection` - The collection containing the predecessors of a stage.
 	* `items` - A list of build pipeline stage predecessors for a stage.
-		* `id` - The ID of the predecessor stage.
-If a stage is the first stage in the pipeline, then the ID is the pipeline's ID.
+		* `id` - The OCID of the predecessor stage.
+If a stage is the first stage in the pipeline, then the ID is the pipeline's OCID.
-* `build_pipeline_stage_type` - Defines the stage type, which is one of the following: Build, Deliver Artifacts, Wait, and Trigger Deployment.
+* `build_pipeline_stage_type` - Defines the stage type, which is one of the following: BUILD, DELIVER_ARTIFACT, WAIT, and TRIGGER_DEPLOYMENT_PIPELINE.
 * `build_source_collection` - Collection of build sources.
 	* `items` - Collection of build sources.
 In case of UPDATE operation, replaces existing build sources list.
 Merging with existing build sources is not supported.
 		* `branch` - Branch name.